Hundreds of Miles From Home, Nurses Fight the Coronavirus on New York’s Front Lines

 But the nurses are exhausted.

-Olumide Peter Kolade, 30, who has worked 12-hours shifts for 34 of the past 36 days, said that for the first time in his life, he’d started to meditate, saying “that kind of helps.”
+Olumide Peter Kolade, 30, who has worked 12-hour shifts for 34 of the past 36 days, said that for the first time in his life, he’d started to meditate, saying “that kind of helps.”
 He added that sticking to a routine has also helped: work, shower, talk to his family and watch TV — anything but catching up on the news.

 Several nurses said that the cheers of support for health care workers at 7 p.m. heard across the city and the hot meals delivered to them by a charity had made them feel welcomed by New Yorkers.
 But others said there had been a bit of a culture clash between local nurses and those from other parts of the country.